 Beginners Guide to Acupuncture for CRPS / RSD & Persistent Pain

-Burning Nights CRPS Support has been running a series of guides to alternative therapies for CRPS/RSD and persistent pain and this blog is the Beginners Guide to Acupuncture for CRPS / RSD & Persistent Pain.
+Acupuncture has been used around the world for centuries.
+However how can Acupuncture help CRPS/RSD?
+Burning Nights CRPS Support has been running a series of guides to alternative therapies for CRPS/RSD and persistent pain and this blog is a part of that series.
+It’s the Beginners Guide to Acupuncture for CRPS / RSD & Persistent Pain.

-Did you know that between 6 – 12 MARCH 2017 it is ACUPUNCTURE AWARENESS WEEK?
-Why not have a read of this blog to see if Acupuncture is something you would try for your persistent pain and CRPS/RSD.
+Our beginners guide to acupuncture for CRPS/RSD goes into what acupuncture is, how it can help CRPS, what’s to expect from acupuncture and what happens.
+Why not have a read of this blog to see if Acupuncture is something you would try for your persistent pain or CRPS/RSD.

 - MEDICAL ACUPUNCTURE – This is when a doctor in the Western world performs acupuncture.
 It is used for pain relief and pain management and electrical stimulation can be added to the needles to simulate a nerve block.

 - TRADITIONAL CHINESE ACUPUNCTURE (TCM) – This is the most common form and it is to help balance the body.

 - AURICULAR ACUPUNCTURE – This is when only the ear is used to help treat the whole body.
 Again used to help control pain and pain management as well as addictions like alcohol and drugs.

 - KOREAN HAND ACUPUNCTURE – In this form of acupuncture only the hand is used to help to treat the whole body.
 Certain points on the hand corresponds to areas of the body.